 New year, new post, who this?
 I took the last bit of 2017 off from The Blog to close out some projects and reflect on the upcoming new year.
-Whether you believe in the good old New Year’s Resolution, or prefer to be more of a realist and just set goals for the year ahead it’s important to set yourself up to succeed in following through.
+Whether you believe in New Year’s Resolutions, or prefer to be more of a realist and just set goals for the year ahead it’s important to set yourself up to succeed in following through.
 I prefer the latter myself and stick to setting yearly goals.

 My goals for this year?
 Focusing on the next part of my health journey and getting back into a strict exercise routine is top of the list.
 I’m also looking to work more on my visual content, and writing both with The Blog and other publications.
 We’re also hoping to finalize finding and purchasing our first home this year, which we started last May *eye roll*.

 These goals although fairly realistic can only be realized with hard work, dedication and a good plan.
 Looking to set yourself up on the right track to achieving what you want in the new year?
 Here are my top 5 tips to keeping your 2018 resolutions or goals!